-A retired couple based in Lausanne wanted to purchase a pied-a-terre in Paris for their regular cultural visits.
-The Home Select property hunter found a 35 sqm 2-room apartment in the Notre-Dame-des-Champs neighborhood of the 6th arrondissement, purchased at 430,000 euros on an initial budget of 450,000 euros, in a mission conducted entirely remotely.
+A retired couple based in Lausanne wanted a pied-à-terre in Paris for their regular cultural trips.
+The Home Select property hunter found a 35 sqm two-room flat in the Notre-Dame-des-Champs quarter of the 6th arrondissement, bought at 430,000 euros against an initial budget of 450,000 euros, in a mission conducted entirely remotely.

 Mission summary